Suicide Prevention Training for Schools

 - Applied Suicide Intervention Skills Training (ASIST).

-- At-Risk for High School Educators (available online).
+- At-Risk for High School Educators (available online, and in Spanish).

 - Youth Mental Health First Aid.